Women's Hormones - Natural Alternatives - Fact Sheet

 As our culture places more demands on us and time becomes an increasingly valuable commodity, illnesses and diseases for women are on the increase.
 Primary challenges include cancer and heart disease, diabetes, fibromyalgia and chronic fatigue, depression, addictions of all kinds, stress syndromes, headaches and back pain, and hormonal imbalances including PMS, dysmenorrhea, and complaints associated with perimenopause and menopause.

 New drugs are invented at an alarming rate in an attempt to treat these disorders, so many that the 4 th leading cause of death in the U.S. is now attributed to prescription drugs, properly taken and properly prescribed.
-It is estimated that a child views 20,00 hours of prescription drug commercials on TV by the time they are 18.
+It is estimated that a child views over 20,00 hours of prescription drug commercials on TV and media sources by the time they are 18.
 Recently, synthetic estrogen was classified as a carcinogen, which may frighten many of the thousands of women currently taking various pharmaceutical forms of this drug.
 Even more concerning is the trend of young girls to be put on hormone therapy earlier since they are starting puberty at younger ages.
 There is a new movement promoting the female menstrual cycle as unnatural and an unnecessary nuisance and advocating the use of hormones for menstrual suppression beginning in puberty.

 Women are turning 50 at an every-increasing rate and have become primary breadwinners and consumers in our society.
 Their voices dictate what happens not only on Madison Avenue but also in mainstream society.
 More and more women are beginning to search for their own answers to health problems, using the many resources available, including the Internet.
 Women are learning that there are other options for their health choices other than those recommended by their family physicians.
 They are becoming increasingly dissatisfied with the medicalization of their symptoms into new conditions treated with new and fancy drugs.
 One of the most recent includes the invention of “PMDD (Premenstrual Dystrophic Disorder), classified as a mental disorder, but in reality, just plain old PMS (Premenstrual Syndrome).
-The fancy drug is Serafem, pretty purple and pink capsules, which are the exact active ingredient that is in Prozac.
+One of the fancy new drugs is Serafem, pretty purple and pink capsules, which are the exact active ingredient that is in Prozac.
 I wonder if the pharmaceutical company thinks women are so ignorant that they won't recognize this marketing ploy.

 Due to the increasing demands of our society, health problems related to addictive behaviors and obsessive-compulsive disorders are becoming more numerous.